vmagnin/ForSudoku/README.md

 The puzzle in memory is solved by brute force.
 But the process is very quick.

-### 8) Create a sudoku puzzle with a unique solution
+### 8) Create a minimal puzzle

-If a full valid grid is not in memory, we will start from a new one.
+If a completed valid grid is not in memory, we will start from a new one.
 As the algorithm uses random numbers to remove digits in the grid, following validity rules, the final number of given digits is a priori unknown.
 The process will be generally quick and the obtained puzzle will be most of the time half-empty.

-### 9) Create a puzzle with a unique solution with n given digits
+### 9) Create a minimal puzzle with n given digits

 You can ask the program any number of given digits in the [17, 81] range, but the computation will become longer below 33 as the algorithm is based on brute force: it launches the previous option until we obtain a puzzle with n given digits.

-### 10) Create a puzzle grid (unicity not guaranteed)
+### 10) Create a puzzle grid (not guaranteed to have a unique solution)

 You can obtain puzzles with still less given digits with this method, but without guaranty that the solution is unique.